Geosynchronous/P7-Neighborhood-Map/Round_River_Map_Project/Project_Activity_Log.md

 - **Idea for UI**
 - This will probably be more of a toggle situation, with only one item open at a time, and itemized listings shown below, that are also clickable and will open the corresponding `infoWindow` functionality: ![Screenshot of Option Box](https://github.com/Geosynchronous/P7-Neighborhood-Map/blob/master/DocImages/Screen%20Shot%202016-08-03%20at%206.53.28%20PM.jpg)

+Thursday August 4, 2016

+12:21 PM
+- **MENTOR MEETING**
+- Ryan just spent an hour with me going over my code big time and answering a lot of questions
+- My head is ready to explode
+- Will get back to this after a break and start refactoring my code...